 The visual editor for Bipp dashboards is a WYSIWYG editor that enables quick creation of dashboards.
 The editor modifies the underlying Ding model depending on user actions on the editor.
 If you are not familiar with Ding syntax, you can use this editor to not only edit the dashboard, but also simultaneously refer to the changes to the Ding model file.

 The editor includes features to add and configure tiles, sheets, child-dashboards and filters to any dashboard with a few clicks.
-It comes in two possible views and you can use one of the following views depending on your requirements
+It comes in two possible views and you can use one of the following views depending on your requirements and permissions.

-The simple view of the editor provides sufficient functionality to create simple dashboards by adding and configuring sheets, static content and filters.
+The simple view of the editor provides sufficient functionality to create simple dashboards by adding and configuring sheets/insights, static content and filters.
 This is a subset of the functionality provided in the advanced view.

 The advanced view of the editor supports all Ding features by providing the full set of visual elements to edit the corresponding Ding model file.

 In both cases the left side of the screen consists of options to add new elements like sheets, dashboards and filters.
 The menu-footer consists of options to add new communication channels to the dashboard.
 Dashboard level properties can be configured by clicking on the Settings icon at the top right of the screen.
 The top bar also contains options to preview the dashboard, save the dashboard and toggle between the advanced and simple views of the editor.

 Let us now explore dashboard editor functionality and features in details

 The high-level settings applicable to the dashboard may be configured by clicking on the Settings icon in the top bar.
 The Dashboard settings pop-up shown below can be used to change the following.